Can I volunteer?

 After being offered a conditional offer, we cannot formerly offer you a place until we have received all the required documents.
 Once we have received all the required documents, we will send you all the documents required for you to get your Visa.

 Most consulates offer a postal service, otherwise it will take two working days.
+Some embassies and consulates require you to book an appointment online, please check with the consulate or embassy that you intend to use.

 After 90 days in Thailand, volunteers need to renew their visa.
 To do this, volunteers need to leave Thailand and apply for a new visa.
 This takes a minimum of two working days.
 Again, we provide all the required paperwork.